kocrex/adamhsparks.github.io/_pages/about.md

 Expertise
 ------

-Spatial modelling and mapping of plant diseases.
-The effects of climate change on plant diseases.
-Developing integrated disease management strategies.
+Spatial modelling and mapping of plant diseases

+The effects of climate change on plant diseases

+Developing integrated disease management strategies

 Research Areas
 ------